Christmas / Ideas

 1. Wrap Palm Trees with Warm-White String Lights

 The single most iconic warm-climate Christmas move.
 Wrap the trunk of a palm tree (and the bases of the fronds, if you can reach) with warm-white mini lights.
-The contrast — tropical tree, classic Christmas glow — is the entire aesthetic statement.
+The contrast of tropical tree against classic Christmas glow is the entire aesthetic statement.

 For a typical 15-foot palm: